DP3T-HA-go-backend/DP3T-backend/README.md

 make
 ```

-It's also possible build the project as Docker images.
-The following command
+It's also possible build the project as Docker images, without installing any
-will build the `dp3t.exposed.protobuf.api` and `dp3t.authcode.api` images:
+of the dependencies locally.
+The following command will build the
+`dp3t.exposed.protobuf.api` and `dp3t.authcode.api` images:
 ```
 make docker
 ```